 We are driving the change to safer chemicals

-Today, hazardous chemicals created by man are normal ingredients found in many everyday products; they prevent your computer from catching fire, extend the life of food in different packaging, make your coat waterproof and fulfill hundreds of functions in thousands of products.
+Today, hazardous chemicals created by man are normal ingredients found in many everyday products; they prevent your computer from catching fire, extend the life of food in different packaging, make your coat waterproof and fulfill hundreds of other functions in thousands of products.

 ChemSec – the International Chemical Secretariat – is an independent non-profit organisation that advocates for substitution of toxic chemicals to safer alternatives.
 We do this because these substances represent one of the biggest and most serious threats to our health and environment.
 And because we know that change is possible.
 Through independent research, cross-border collaboration and practical tools, we are driving the development of more progressive chemicals legislation and pushing businesses towards the transition to non-toxic alternatives.
 And the more people who work towards the same goal, the quicker this process will be.